Raskin nomination for Fed in peril as Democrat opposes pick

 “Her previous public statements have failed to satisfactorily address my concerns about the critical importance of financing an all-of-the-above energy policy to meet our nation’s critical energy needs,” the senator said.
 “I have come to the conclusion that I am unable to support her nomination.”

-In response, a White House official said the administration still supports Raskin, calling her “one of the most qualified people to have ever been nominated” for the Fed’s board.
-She previously served on the board from 2010-2014 and as deputy Treasury secretary.
+White House press secretary Jen Psaki said Raskin “is one of the most qualified individuals to ever be nominated to this position.”
+Raskin previously served on the board from 2010-2014 and as deputy Treasury secretary.

-“We are working to line up the bipartisan support that she deserves, so that she can be confirmed by the Senate for this important position," said the official, who wasn’t authorized to speak on the record.
+The White House will keep working with Ohio Democratic Sen. Sherrod Brown, the chairman of the Senate Banking Committee, “to garner bipartisan support,” Psaki said.

 Four other Biden nominees to the Fed's board are also on hold because of the committee Republicans’ boycott of a vote on Raskin.
 Biden has nominated Chair Jerome Powell to serve a second four-year term; Powell is now serving as acting chair.
 The president has also nominated Lael Brainard, a Fed governor, for the central bank’s No. 2 post, and economists Lisa Cook and Philip Jefferson for positions on the board.

-Note: This story has been corrected to show that it was a spokesperson for Sen. Sherrod Brown who said Brown would seek to advance Raskin's nomination, not Sen. Brown himself.